oostendo/cortex-ec2/README.markdown

 9. Keep all defaults in the Advanced Instance Options and click Continue
 9. Create a key pair if you haven't before -- or select an existing one
-10. In your firewall you want to allow port 80(http) and port 22(ssh)
-  a.  add a new custom TCP rule for port 80 source 0.0.0.0/0, click add rule
-  b.  add a new custom TCP rule for port 22 source 0.0.0.0/0, click add rule
-  c.  name the group "webssh" or something similar and click Continue
+10. In your firewall you want to allow port 80(http) and port 22(ssh) 10a.  add a new custom TCP rule for port 80 source 0.0.0.0/0, click add rule 10b.  add a new custom TCP rule for port 22 source 0.0.0.0/0, click add rule 10c.  name the group "webssh" or something similar and click Continue
 11. In the "My Instances" screen, you should see your new instance spinning
 12. Select your instance, and in the "Instance Actions" menu select "Connect" for instructions on how to log in